-All our farmed fish suppliers, irrespective of geographic location, utilise certification standards such as Aquaculture Stewardship Council (ASC), Global Gap, Global Aquaculture Alliance Best Aquaculture Practices, RSPCA or recognised organic certification.
-We ensure all our staff are welfare trained.
-Additionally, salmon, trout, sea bass and bream producers are assessed through our own Responsible Efficient Production Index (REP).
-The results of this are closely monitored and acted upon to maintain standards.
+All our farmed fish suppliers, irrespective of geographic location, are certified to a recognised third party standard such as Aquaculture Stewardship Council (ASC), Global Gap, Global Aquaculture Alliance Best Aquaculture Practices, RSPCA and organic certification.
+We ensure all staff are welfare trained.
+Additionally, all salmon, loch grown trout, sea bass and bream farms are assessed through our own Responsible Efficient Production Index (REP).
+The results of these assessments are closely monitored and, when necessary, acted upon to maintain standards.

 Production is kept as natural as possible by providing environmental and social enrichment.
-We use a high forage diet for ruminant species and make sure that dairy cows graze for at least 120 days out of the year.
-In fact, during 2020 our conventional (non-organic) dairy farmers managed to graze their herds for an average of 173 days, with our Organic dairy farmers averaging 205 days.
+We use a high forage diet for ruminant species and make sure dairy cows in our free range milk pool graze for at least 183 days out of the year.

-Our Agriculture Manager and Aquaculture and Fisheries Manager, in conjunction with the Waitrose Farming Partnership Livestock Steering Group (WFP LSG) and the Waitrose Farming Partnership Fish Forum (WFP FF), are charged with the overall responsibility for animal welfare in our supply chain.
-Members of the LSG are all livestock experts from Waitrose & Partners and its dedicated suppliers and our technical team has significant animal welfare training.
-Courses completed by our in-house team include Bristol University’s Poultry / Animal Welfare Officer training and the University of the Highlands and Islands’ course on Fish Welfare.
+Our Senior Agriculture Manager and Aquaculture and Fisheries Managers, in conjunction with the Waitrose Farming Partnership Livestock Steering Group (WFP LSG) and the Waitrose Farming Partnership Fish Forum (WFP FF), are charged with the overall responsibility for animal welfare in our supply chain.
+Members of the LSG and FF are all livestock or seafood experts from Waitrose and its dedicated suppliers, and our technical team has significant animal welfare training.
+Courses completed by our in-house team include Bristol University’s Poultry and Animal Welfare Officer training and the University of Highlands and Islands’ course on Fish Welfare.